 Here is a brief introduction to 10 women from a blog written for Seedbed — both from within and outside the Methodist tradition.
 What they initiated, challenged, and accomplished is an ongoing inspiration to divinely anointed women and men—especially those involved in church planting as teammates or point leaders.

-Randy Henning, a member of our faith community. shared the very powerful story on Sunday of his family’s journey with Down Syndrome, along with reflections on how that experience has shaped his belief about the value of life.
+Randy Henning, a member of our faith community. shares this very powerful story of his family’s journey with Down Syndrome, along with reflections on how that experience has shaped his belief about the value of life.
 I share his story here for those looking for reasons to choose life:

 I want to talk to you about the value of life.
 Our work is not to judge another person’s life or choices.
 It is not to make anyone feel shame or guilt.
 I am too aware of my own short-comings to do anything other than share my own experience.